rathiaditya/AWSCertification/Databases/6-DocumentDB.md

-tool\_code
-print(google\_search.search(queries=['AWS DocumentDB vs Aurora comparison', 'DocumentDB scaling features', 'DocumentDB storage growth']))

-# I will search for a comparison between DocumentDB and Aurora to better frame the "Aurora for MongoDB" analogy, details on its scaling, and its storage growth mechanism to provide a comprehensive learning guide as requested.
-I will also check for the core DocumentDB features (e.g., consistency, serverless options) that might be missing from the short transcript.

 # 💻 AWS Database Deep Dive: DocumentDB Learning Guide

 This guide is an interesting learning experience for the AWS DocumentDB service, comparing it to Amazon Aurora and its relationship with MongoDB.